sinai-sawn-perez/post-install-config/README.md

 <img src="https://github.com/user-attachments/assets/6ded1770-27c9-4d04-95ce-02559b08d231"/>
 </p>
 <p>
-Also withing the Agents tab, select Departments to view/create dapartments for your company.
-From here you are able to select the Department's SLA, assign a Manager, set automatic responses, or adjust the ticket assignment of the Department.
+You can also configure Deparments while within the Agents tab.
+Select Departments to view/create Dapartments, you can also edit existing Departments in this tab.
+When creating/editing a Department you are able to set the Department's SLA, assign a Manager, set automatic responses, or adjust the ticket assignment of the Department.
+See the image above for an example of the Department creation menu.
 </p>
 <br />